 3. How we use your personal data

 We act as a data controller for use of your personal data to provide direct healthcare.
 We also act as a controller and processor in regard to the processing of your data from third parties such as testing companies and other healthcare providers.
-We act as a data controller and processor in regard to the processing of credit card and online payments.
+We act as a data controller and processor in regard to the processing of credit cards and online payments.

-We undertake at all times to protect your personal data, including any health and contact details, in a manner which is consistent with our duty of professional confidence and the requirements of the General Data Protection Regulation (GDPR) concerning data protection.
+We undertake at all times to protect your personal data, including any health and contact details, in a manner that is consistent with our duty of professional confidence and the requirements of the General Data Protection Regulation (GDPR) concerning data protection.
 We will also take reasonable security measures to protect your personal data storage.

-We may use your personal data where there is an overriding public interest in using the information e.g. in order to safeguard an individual, or to prevent a serious crime.
+We may use your personal data where there is an overriding public interest in using the information e.g. in order to safeguard an individual or to prevent a serious crime.
 Also where there is a legal requirement such as a formal court order.
 We may use your data for marketing purposes such as newsletters but this would be subject to you giving us your express consent.

 4. Do you share my information with other organisations?